doorgan/blog/src/posts/2021/04/the_elixir_ast.md

 end
 #=> "Hello world!"
 ```
 In this example the expression was just a string literal, which is represented by itself in the AST.
 This is usually the case for the *leaf* nodes in the AST, and I will expand on this later.
-For now, lets try with a slightly more complicated example:
+For now, let's try with a slightly more complicated example:
 ```elixir
 quote do
   1 + 2